Ibali Photography Collective: Week 4 & 5

 The last two weeks of the Ibali Photo Collective have been very intense, with a mix of theory and practice, the group is unveiling the secrets of photography.

 – Text by Gaia Rovelli, images by Fernanda Hurtado Ortiz

 Part I: Find the Balance, Week 4

 Friday, September 10th.
-The fourth meeting at Muizenberg High school was dedicated to a detailed study of light and the effects that a well-balanced shutter, aperture and ISO can achieve.
+The fourth meeting at Muizenberg High school was dedicated to a detailed study of light and the effects that a well-balanced shutter, aperture and ISO can achieve by practice.

 Dave asked the kids to look into their cameras, and experiment with all the different settings and buttons finding out their settings.
 Once they understoof how to modify them, the real challenge was to exploit their creative potential.

 Specifically, the guys had to get familiar with the concept of depth of field: this determines how much of the photograph is on focus, and it is defined by setting the aperture.
 To make the concept clear, Dave showed some examples of different styles of photography.
 From sports to portraits, playing with this element can convey different meanings and help in achieving unique results.
 Play with the depth of field, and it will feel like you could almost touch things.
 Engage with shutter speed, and you will succeed in freezing motion in a single shot.

 After a brief theoretical kick-off, the students embraced their cameras and followed Dave in the school courtyard.
 The kids had to deal with a prime factor: weather.
 Nevertheless, despite a constant drizzling, they began shooting.
 Protecting their tools with extreme care and attention from the rain, they started to practice their photography skills in unexpected corners, getting on their knees and bending their backs to reach the best perspective.
 Even though in this learning practice the rain represented more an opportunity than an obstacle, it was great that the sun eventually came out.
 “Look, guys, the light is completely different now… experiment with it!”, said Dave with enthusiasm.